brillout/handli/readme.md

 </p>
 <br/>

-JavaScript library to automatically handle network issues.
+JavaScript library to automatically handle connection issues.

 Handli brings sensible defaults to questions like:
 - What should happen when the user has a flaky internet connection?